hsivonen/encoding_rs/README.md

 ### 0.6.8

+* Correcly handle the case where the first buffer contains potentially partial BOM and the next buffer is the last buffer.
 * Decode byte `7F` correctly in ISO-2022-JP.
 * Make UTF-16 to UTF-8 encode write closer to the end of the buffer.
 * Implement `Hash` for `Encoding`.